“For the word of God and the testimony of Jesus.”

 As the church is positioned at the crossing of Meguro-dori and Jiyu-dori the noise of the street used to be an issue, but by building a corridor around the chapel we achieved a tranquil place for listening to sermons, praying and singing.
 The all-wooden floor, walls, and ceiling add to the friendly and peaceful atmosphere of the sanctuary.
 The corridor surrounding it offers space for library and prayer rooms.

-Clearness of Words and Richness of Sound
+Clearness of Speech and Richness of Sound

 Church architecture demands a space that makes the listening to the preacher easy while at the same time offering optimal conditions for organ play and the church chorus.
 These two elements often stay in conflict with each other, but the construction of our chapel reached harmony between them.
-Speaker boxes, sound absorption mechanisms, and a control room are distributed in a way you’ll hardly notice them.
+Speaker boxes, sound absorption mechanisms, and a control room are distributed in a way you will hardly notice them.

 Our octagon-shaped sanctuary assures that also families with children and those serving in acoustics can take part in the services.
 The organ, the control room and a corner for little children are placed in three corners of the chapel.
 Our hope is for all to be able to joyfully worship God together.